 VSM2 moves from the central server architecture to a full scale out "nodes and services" architecture where the throughput and performance of the system scales by adding nodes to the cluster.
 Each node in the cluster shares work including file system metadata processing, and there is no longer any single point of failure.

 VSM2 next generation scale out archive data broker

 The VSM2 platform is comprised of two primary components.
-The first is an open source scale out archiving file system called ScoutFS, and the second is a scale out userland application called Panorama.
+The first is an open source scale out archiving file system called ScoutFS, and the second is a scale out userland application called Scout Archive Manager (ScoutAM).
 The two components work together to deliver file create rates, parallel archiving, find operations, and other archival work with vastly improved speed and efficiency.

 ScoutFS is a POSIX, scale out, open source GPL, in kernel, block file system designed specifically for archiving.
 Metadata is processed on all nodes or a sub set of nodes in a VSM2 cluster.
 There is no central metadata controller nor any single point of failure.
 ScoutFS introduces many outstanding new capabilities by radically increasing the number of POSIX files that can reliably be maintained in a single namespace.

-Panorama is a next generation scale out data broker designed to replace traditional HSM applications and deliver the ability to meet exascale archiving requirements where tens or hundreds of billions of files are rapidly moving in and out of archival storage systems.
-Panorama provides cloud scale services by intelligently spreading work among compute nodes and saturating available storage devices.
-With Panorama, the application of policies, packaging of work, and execution of archive jobs is packetized, and executed in parallel utilizing all available node resources.
+ScoutAM is a next generation scale out data broker designed to replace traditional HSM applications and deliver the ability to meet exascale archiving requirements where tens or hundreds of billions of files are rapidly moving in and out of archival storage systems.
+ScoutAM provides cloud scale services by intelligently spreading work among compute nodes and saturating available storage devices.
+With ScoutAM, the application of policies, packaging of work, and execution of archive jobs is packetized, and executed in parallel utilizing all available node resources.

 VSM2 Scale Out Data Broker: